Pumps and a Bump

-"Pumps and a Bump" is a song by Hammer from his 1994 album The Funky Headhunter.
-The single peaked at No. 3 on the Billboard Hot Rap Songs chart and No. 26 on the Hot 100, making it the final Top 40 hit of Hammer's career.
+"Pumps and a Bump" is a song by American rapper MC Hammer, now named as only Hammer, released in February 1994 by Giant Records as the first single from his fifth album, The Funky Headhunter (1994).
+It was both co-written and co-produced by Hammer, and peaked at No. 3 on the US Billboard Hot Rap Songs chart and No. 26 on the Billboard Hot 100, making it the final Top 40 hit of Hammer's career.
+"Pumps and a Bump" represented a departure from the rapper's previous pop image, and contains a sample of George Clinton's 1982 single "Atomic Dog".

-Release and reception
+Critical reception

-"Pumps and a Bump" was the first single off The Funky Headhunter, which represented a departure from Hammer's previous pop image.
-The track contains a sample of George Clinton's 1982 single "Atomic Dog".
+Larry Flick from Billboard magazine wrote, "Preview of the forthcoming The Funky Headhunter collection (which also marks a label switch from Capitol to Giant) shows a new and improved Hammer.
+The bloated pomp and circumstance has been replaced by a gritty jack-swing groove and an electro-funk tone worthy of George Clinton.
+Track does not instantly hit you over the head, but it does crawl up your spine and sneak into your brain after a couple of spins.
+Once that happens, you won't be able to stop humming the melody.
+A smash."
+Pan-European magazine Music & Media stated, "Words and rhythm are in perfect harmony.
+Based on a sample from P-funk president George Clinton's 'Atomic Dog', this uncensored sex anthem is set to the perfect pulse."
+James Hamilton from the Record Mirror Dance Update described it as a "cheerfully sexist chanting and jiggling catchy P'funk jackswinger" in his weekly dance column.

+Music video

-The original music video featured Hammer wearing nothing but a Speedo and dancing suggestively alongside numerous swimsuit-clad women, which resulted in it being banned from MTV as it was considered too graphic.
+The original music video for "Pumps and a Bump" featured Hammer wearing nothing but a Speedo and dancing suggestively alongside numerous swimsuit-clad women, which resulted in it being banned from MTV as it was considered too graphic.
 An alternative video was filmed with Hammer fully clothed and featuring an appearance by Deion Sanders, while promoted as representing a remix of the song.
 The video was nominated for Best Choreography at the 1994 MTV Video Music Awards.